asteriosk/web/index.md

 <h5>News</h5>

 <section markdown="1">
 - May 2023: Together with the Apache Flink team, we were awarded the <a href="https://sigmod.org/2023-sigmod-systems-award/">ACM SIGMOD Systems Award</a> 2023!
+- May 2023: Together with the Apache Flink team, we were awarded the <a href="https://sigmod.org/2023-sigmod-systems-award/">ACM SIGMOD Systems Award</a> 2023!
 - April 2023: We won the best paper award at EDBT 2023.
 - June 2022: I was awarded the VIDI grant (800K) from NWO!
 The funding will allow me to build a transactional actor-like Cloud programming model on top of dataflow systems!